deis/router/README.md

 ### Environment variables

-Router configuration is driven almost entirely by annotations on the router's replication controller and the services of all routable applications-- those labeled with `routable=true`.
+Router configuration is driven almost entirely by annotations on the router's replication controller and the services of all routable applications-- those labeled with `routable: "true"`.

 One exception to this, however, is that in order for the router to discover its own annotations, the router must be configured via environment variable with some awareness of its own namespace.
 (It cannot query the API for information about itself without knowing this.)